Justia Lawyer Rating

 Our client had experienced a rough 2018, made rougher by an addiction to various inhalants (“huffing”) that led to a non-alcohol DUI with a car accident at the corner of Carson Street and Anza Boulevard late at night.
 Age 26, he had graduated from high school in Torrance and, not being interested in college, began working in a Rite Aid.

 The DUI, caused by huffing a chemical used to clean computer screens (Dust Off, which contains difluoroethane), was a sad situation – and it was not his first criminal case involving a controlled substance.
-The case was resolved through a plea bargain rather than a trial.
+The first case was resolved through a plea bargain rather than a trial.

-In the plea bargain, our client entered a no contest plea to DUI involving impaired driving due to a controlled substance and was placed on thirty-six months of informal, or summary, probation on the condition that he enroll in and complete the nine-month alcohol awareness program (the AB1353), to comply with any ignition interlock device (IID) requirement the DMV imposes, attend the Mothers Against Drunk Driving (MADD) Victim Impact Panel (VIP), attend the Hospital and Morgue (HAM) program, perform ten days of approved community labor, pay $912 in court fines and fees, pay a $546 emergency response fee and a $448 City of Torrance booking fee.
+In the plea bargain, our client entered a no contest plea to DUI involving impaired driving due to a controlled substance and was placed on thirty-six months of informal, or summary, probation on the condition that he enroll in and complete the nine-month alcohol awareness program (the AB1353), to comply with any ignition interlock device (IID) requirement the DMV imposed, attend the Mothers Against Drunk Driving (MADD) Victim Impact Panel (VIP), attend the Hospital and Morgue (HAM) program, perform ten days of approved community labor, pay $912 in court fines and fees, pay a $546 emergency response fee and a $448 City of Torrance booking fee.

 image descriptionTorrance Courthouse